tillitis/tillitis-key1/doc/threat_model/threat_model.md

   Windows, but this isn't enforced.
 The protection is weak.
   Keyloggers, especially on X11, would probably be leaking the USS.

-- On the device side, the USS is only handled as a digest, not the passphrase the user entered, but this digest is also very sensitive, as it's the actual argument used in the CDI computation, but this means the device app can't leak any passphrase entered by the user.

 - The firmware uses the USS in the CDI computation.
 The entire memory the USS is kept in, `FW_RAM`, is then wiped and made unavailable to the device app by hardware protection.

+  Since the firmware does the computation, the device app doesn't even see the USS digest.

+- On the device side, the USS is only handled as a digest, not the passphrase the user entered, but this digest is also very sensitive, as it's the actual argument used in the CDI computation, but this means the firmware can't leak any passphrase entered by the user.

 ### CDI